ember-learn/ember-blog/source/2019-12-20-ember-3-15-released.md

 <!--alex ignore mental-->
-Read more about what we call the "mental model" of working with Octane in the upcoming Octane announcement blog post from Yehuda.
+Read more about what we call the "mental model" of working with Octane in the [Octane is Here](https://blog.emberjs.com/2019/12/20/octane-is-here.html) blog post from Yehuda.

 ...and then explore our completely updated and refreshed guide and API
 documentation: